-NOTE: Add just prior to use.
-Mix well by gently vortexing, and then spin the tube briefly in a minicentrifuge to collect the contents at the bottom of the tube.

-- Add 12.5 μl of the One-Step Master Mix to each sample.
+- 5. Preheat the thermal cycler to $42^{\circ}$ C. - 6.
+Add the SMARTScribe Reverse Transcriptase and SeqAmp DNA Polymerase to the One-Step Master Mix.
+Mix well by gently vortexing and then spin briefly to collect the contents at the bottom of the tube. - Add 12.5 μl of the One-Step Master Mix to each sample.
 Mix the contents of the tubes/plate by gently vortexing and spin briefly to collect the contents at the bottom of the tubes.
-Apply an adhesive seal to the plate or cap strips to the 8-tube strips. - 9.
+Apply an adhesive seal to the plate or cap strips to the 8-tube strips. - 8.
 Place the plate/tubes in a thermal cycler with a heated lid, preheated to 42°C. Run this program: